syedtanveer/SimplePatatapClone/README.md

 # SimplePatatapClone
-A simpler project similar to patatap.
+A simpler project similar to patatap.com using PaperJs and HowlerJs.